karmab/performance-operators-lab/docs/index.md

 The difference between those two CRS lies in :

-- the ptp4lOpts and phc2sysOpts attributes of the profile
+- the ptp4lOpts and phc2sysOpts attributes of the profile.
-- the matching done between a profile and nodeLabel
+- the matching done between a profile and nodeLabel.

 We can then monitor the linuxptp-daemon pods of each node to check how the profile gets applied (and sync occurs, if a grandmaster is found).

-# Sctp module
+# SCTP module

-The sctp module consists of a single machineconfig, which makes sure that the sctp module is not blacklisted and loaded at boot time.
+The SCTP module consists of a single machineconfig, which makes sure that the sctp module is not blacklisted and loaded at boot time.
 We can inject the following manifest with `oc apply -f`

 ```
 apiVersion: machineconfiguration.openshift.io/v1